Hangar-31/atlantamusicians.com/src/pages/scholarship.md

       - name: Alex Carrillo
         title: Second Place, clarinet
         text: >-
-          I started to play the clarinet in the middle of my sixth grade year.
-          Since then, I have been first chair

-          clarinet of my District since eighth grade, and have participated in the GMEA all state band throughout

-          various years in middle and high school.
-In ninth grade, I was given the opportunity to be a part of the

-          Atlanta Symphony Orchestra Talent Development Program, which is a program that helps Latinx and
+          Alex Carrillo started clarinet at age 11.
+Since then, she has participated in the GMEA all state band and was given the opportunity to be a part of the Atlanta Symphony Orchestra Talent Development Program, which is a program that helps Latinx and

           African American musicians pursue their dreams of becoming a professional musician.
-Throughout my

-          high school career, I have been a part of numerous youth ensembles in the metro Atlanta area, which

-          include: the Metropolitan Youth Symphony Orchestra, the Emory Youth Symphony Orchestra, the

-          Atlanta Youth Wind Symphony, and the Atlanta Symphony Youth Orchestra.
-I have also been able to

-          attend summer music festivals, such as the Sewanee Summer Music Festival, the Brevard Music Center,
+Alex has performed with the Metropolitan Youth Symphony Orchestra, the Emory Youth Symphony Orchestra, the Atlanta Youth Wind Symphony, and the Atlanta Symphony Youth Orchestra.
+Alex has attended the Sewanee Summer Music Festival, the Brevard Music Center,

-          and the Boston University Tanglewood Institute (prior to covid).
+          and the Boston University Tanglewood Institute.
+She is currently a clarinet performance major at the University of Georgia.
         image: /assets/ev_alexandria-carrillo-1-aaf83e8805.jpg
         alt_text: Alex Carrillo
       - name: Zoe Gotlin